theobald-software/theobald-software.github.io/content/_en/xtract-universal/automation/xu-parameter-sql.md

 ### Custom SQL Statement

-In the window [Destination Settings](../xu-destinations/microsoft-sql-server/sql-server-settings#opening-the-destination-settings) you can use a custom SQL statement for the three different database process steps and / or edit the SQL statement according to your requirements.
+In the window [Destination Settings](../xu-destinations/microsoft-sql-server/sql-server-settings#opening-the-destination-settings) you can use a custom SQL statement for the three database process steps and / or edit the SQL statement according to your requirements.
 ![Destination-Settings](/img/content/xu/automation/destination_settings_runtime_parameter.png){:class="img-responsive"}

 1. In the main window select an extraction with a custom parameter in the WHERE-Clause (1).